pythonfortraders/thetadata-api-python/README.md

   * Learn to acquire, augment, analyze, and automate the way you work with financial data.
 * [Project: Securities Master Database and ETL Pipeline](https://skool.com/pythonfortraders):
   * Build a securities database and data pipeline that you can apply and adopt for your own market data needs right away.

+---
+### Need help?
+The best way to get support is to ask a question [here](https://www.skool.com/algo-trading-academy-4983).